RikJansenTU/Portfolio/README.md

 ### Filmer
 An application that gives you an endless list of recommendations for movies you might like based on your preferences, and allows you to maintain a watchlist.
 This project was mostly focused on technical challenges, creating a full-stack application with a frontend (application, login screen, etc) using React, backend (algorithm) using C#, and SQL database using Entity Framework Core, with a focus on maintainability, security, and performance.
+It's a project I'm quite happy with - although it's not much to look at visually, it is a complete full-stack app that I created on my own, which was a very valuable learning experience.

 ![Recommendation Screen](https://user-images.githubusercontent.com/9715331/208179273-dacdc89a-5de0-47c6-820c-0689f4891b52.png)
 ![Watchlist Functionality](https://user-images.githubusercontent.com/9715331/208179304-a00ec264-23ef-402a-ba92-9ae9110b4738.png)